gabesalomon/AlbatrossPhillipinesLWR/README.md

 The portion of the _Albatross_ Phillipine exedition collection sampled from was that which was available to me in the Carpenter Molecular Systematics lab (ODU) as of March 2023.
 The selection of species in the lab were what was being tageted by the Phillipines PIRE project.
 Species were selected based on the availability of reported fresh-caught length-weight relationship (LWR) from within the Phillipine archipelago.

 <Br>

+ Length-weight Relationship W=aL^b
+ Fulton's Condition Factor  K=100(W/SL^3) - for comparison to an ideal weight Le Cren's Relative Condition Factor K_n = W/aL^n - for comparison to the average weight Goal of project in R is to produce graphs of these three formulas and to compare the resulting _a_ and _b_ values to those from fresh studies found in the rfishbase database using log10a and b.